Skip to main content

 The problem is not technical

-Converting an image format, resizing a photo, compressing a PDF — none of this requires a server anymore.
+Converting an image format, resizing a photo, compressing a PDF — a lot of this no longer requires a server.
 Browsers ship with the Canvas API, which handles image manipulation natively.
 WebAssembly lets you run compiled C libraries at near-native speed right in a browser tab.
 Libraries like pdf-lib can parse, modify, and rebuild PDF documents entirely in JavaScript.
-The technology to do all of this client-side has existed for years.
+The technology to do much of this client-side has existed for years.

 Your files on someone else's computer